-In 2019, operating revenues from one airline group for landing fees, rental and other charges amounted to approximately 33.0% of total operating revenue.
+In 2020, operating revenues from one airline group for landing fees, rental and other charges amounted to approximately 32.0% of total operating revenue.

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2019
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2020

-NOTE N - SUBSEQUENT EVENTS
+NOTE N - COVID-19

 The United States and the State of Ohio declared a state of emergency in March 2020 due to the COVID-19 pandemic.
 The financial impact of the pandemic and the ensuing emergency measures will impact subsequent periods of the Division.
-The investments of the pension and other employee benefit plan in which the Division participates have incurred a significant decline in fair value, consistent with the general decline in financial markets.
-However, because the values of individual investments fluctuate with market conditions and due to market volatility, the amount of losses that will be recognized in subsequent periods, if any, cannot be determined.
 In addition, the impact on the Division's future operating revenues, expenses, and any recovery from emergency funding cannot be estimated.